 During the Orientation Week, all neccessary formalities are completed, such as:

-One week before the start of every semester, annually in March and September.
+One to two weeks before the start of every semester, annually in March and September.

 Overview of costs